AI for Business

 The operational layer: throughput, planning, maintenance

 Predictive maintenance is the most boring part of this stack and the one with the cleanest payback.
 Equipment-health models running on sensor streams from haul trucks, conveyors, and crushers catch failures before they cascade.
 Once the model is calibrated to a specific fleet, the unplanned-downtime curve flattens.
-BCG flags agentic maintenance — agents that don't just predict failures but schedule fixes, re-route work, and order parts — as the next maturity step.
+The next maturity step BCG and others flag is agentic maintenance — agents that don't just predict failures but schedule fixes, re-route work, and order parts.
 The early movers running this are typically two to three years into their data programmes, not new entrants.

 The third operational layer is precision drilling.
 Petra and Novamera deploy AI-guided robotic systems that drill with surgical accuracy in narrow vein deposits without blasting — which sounds incremental until you account for the environmental and recovery economics.
 For deposits that previously weren't viable to mine, this changes the answer.